SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 X-REPP-check-reason: An optional alternative for the "object:reason" element in a check response and MUST be used accordingly.

+X-REPP-object-authInfo-value: The client MUST use this header when a command is used on an object having associated authorization information, as described in section 3.1.3 of [@!RFC5730].

+X-REPP-object-authInfo-roid: The client MUST use this header when a roid attribute is required as described in section 3.1.3 of [@!RFC5730].

 ### Generic Headers